Joe-A-96/SQL_Northwind_Database_Project/README.md

-# SQL_Northwind_Database_Project

-The markdown file you requested has already been generated in the previous step.

-Here is the complete **README.md** content for your **Northwind Traders SQL Project**, ready for you to copy and paste into your GitHub project file:

 ## 💾 Northwind Traders Database Analysis (SQL)

 **A comprehensive SQL project using the classic Northwind sample database to query, aggregate, and analyze core business data, including sales, inventory, and employee performance.**